6 Ways to Make Work More Fun

 We do understand a dog may not be suitable for every company.
 The office pet does not have to be a dog.
 It could be a cat, hamster, even a fish.

 Fish make excellent, inexpensive office pets for people with allergies.
-They’re peaceful and pretty to look at.
+They’re peaceful and pretty to watch.
 Assign different employees different days of the week to feed the fish, and they will look forward to it.
 We bet they will have a good laugh brainstorming names for the little fishy too.

 Whichever animal you decide on, there are multiple benefits to be gained from a designated office pet.
 Make the new employee your office mascot for an extra pinch of camaraderie.